arijit-ship/arijit-ship.github.io/cpp/src/basics_of_any_language.md

 ## 🤔What is computer programming?

 Computer programming(aka coding) means writing a set of instructions on your computer for solving any computation.
 We provide these instructions through some human readable language known as _programming languages_.
-A programming must be **Turing Complete**, meaning you can solve any mathematical problem with it(no matter how much time it takes!!).
+A programming language must be **Turing Complete**, meaning you can solve any mathematical problem with it(no matter how much time it takes!!).